-4 taxonomy-regulation-delegated-act-2021-4987 en.pdf (europa.eu)
+4 taxonomy-regulation-delegated-act-2021-4987_en.pdf (europa.eu)

-- account in the definition of the disclosure requirements and application guidance of the environmental standards will be found in their respective basis for conclusions. - Beyond this list, other key ongoing European initiatives have been considered in the drafting of the ESRS.
+21 Beyond this list, other key ongoing European initiatives have been considered in the drafting of the ESRS.
 This was notably the case for the recently released proposal by the European Commission of a Corporate Sustainability Due Diligence Directive (CSDDD).
-Due diligence related disclosure requirements found throughout the ESRS EDs the overview of which can be found in ESRS 1 General principles and ESRS 2 General, strategy, governance, and materiality assessment disclosure requirements are designed to provide transparency on the undertaking's approach to due diligence.
+Due diligence related disclosure requirements found throughout the ESRS EDs - the overview of which can be found in ESRS 1 General principles and ESRS 2 General, strategy, governance, and materiality assessment disclosure requirements - are designed to provide transparency on the undertaking's approach to due diligence.
 The related disclosure requirements may need to be adjusted in the future, following the completion of the ongoing CSDDD legislative process.